matsengrp/netam/README.md

 ## Goals

-* want to do a comprehensive survey, and provide useful software with rigorous metrics
 * modern techniques such as regularization and transformers
+* a comprehensive survey, and provide useful software with rigorous metrics
 * comparison to oracle